 You will find the schematic for this radio under

 in Rider's.
 As with my other Emerson Snow White, the company denoted the

-chassis with a letter (here, Q), not necessarily the model number.
+chassis with a letter (here, Q) and the cabinet (here, 236) with a number.

 If you are shopping for a radio like this, the condition of the paint is